redis/redis-doc/topics/functions-intro.md

 (error) ERR No functions registered
 ```

-The error is by design, and it complains that there are no functions in the library.
+The error is expected, as there are no functions in the loaded library.
 Despite the error, we can see that the basic form of invoking `FUNCTION LOAD` requires three arguments: the engine's identifier (_Lua_), the library's name (_mylib_), and the library's source code.

 Every library needs to include at least one registered function to load successfully.
 A registered function is named and acts as an entry point to the library.
 When the target execution engine handles the `FUNCTION LOAD` command, it registers the library's functions.

-The Lua engine registers the functions in a library by running its source code upon loading it.
-You need instruct the Lua engine explicity about registered functions to the `redis.register_function()` API.
+The Lua engine compiles and evaluates the library source cod when loaded, and expects functions to be registered by calling the `redis.register_function()` API.

-The following snippet demonstrates a simple library.
-It registers a single Redis function named _knockknock_ that returns a string reply:
+The following snippet demonstrates a simple library registering a single function named _knockknock_, returning a string reply:

 ```lua
 redis.register_function(